catalyst/mahara-module_objectfs/README.md

 4. Clone either [mahara-module_aws](https://github.com/catalyst/mahara-module_aws) into module/aws or [mahara-module_azure](https://github.com/catalyst/mahara-module_azure) into module/azure
 5. Install the plugins through the mahara GUI.
 6. Configure the plugin.
 See [Mahara configuration](#mahara-configuration)
-7. Place one of the following in htdocs/config.php depending on your choice of remote storage (azure or s3):
+7. Place one of the following in htdocs/config.php depending on your choice of remote storage (Azure or s3):

 For AWS S3:
 ```